Steam demo available

 Who is developing the game?

-Retro Puzzles - Eviva L'arte is developed and published by Mad Camel Studio.
+Retro Puzzles - Eviva L'arte is developed by Mad Camel Studio and published by Viken Data.

 Build your path through art history.

 No online pressure.
 Just you, the board and the collection.
-Follow Retro Puzzles on Steam if the mood, the paintings and the long-form completion path sound like your kind of puzzle game.
+Play the Steam demo if the paintings, progression unlocks and long-form completion path sound like your kind of puzzle game.